Promoting Inclusive Sessions

 Preparing your presentation

-• Use diverse visuals and accessible design (PPT has an accessibility feature under “Review” tab)
+• Use diverse visuals and accessible design.
+PowerPoint has an accessibility feature under the “Review” tab.

-• Know your audience: SH leaders and team members who are looking for:
+• Know your audience.
+This conference is for SH leaders and team members who are looking for:

 • Presenters who are conversational, to-the-point, and focused on their needs